 Yes.
 High achieving students enrolled on the LLB will be invited to join the LLB (Honours) programme at the end of Part II.
 Students will be eligible for the honours programme if they attain a grade average of around B+ in their first and second year law papers.

 - What does the LLB (Honours) involve?

-- Can students do the LLB as a double degree?
+- Can students do the LLB as part of double degrees?

-Download the Bachelor of Laws double degree structures
+Download the Bachelor of Laws double degrees structures

-- If I am doing a double degree can I do my Business co-op in a law firm?
+- If I am doing double degrees can I do my Business Co-operative Education in a law firm?

-Yes subject to the position meeting the requirements of the co-op placement.
+Yes subject to the position meeting the requirements of the Co-operative Education placement.

 No although students may be able to undertake a work placement with a law firm if possible.